Last updated: February 6, 2026

 So, for this specific candle, the indicator’s two hidden bands are at 1.2585 and 1.2465.
 The Supertrend will then decide which of these (or a previous value) to display on the chart based on whether the price is currently in an uptrend or a downtrend.

 The best part about the Supertrend is that its signals are incredibly simple and visual.
 However, seeing a signal and knowing how to trade it are two different things.
-Let’s walk through the practical steps you can take after the indicator gives you a signal, from entry to risk management and trade management.
+Seeing a green line is easy; trading it profitably requires a disciplined Standard Operating Procedure (SOP).

 Buy and sell signals of Supertrend indicator